-This policy area covers the remaindermost of the rural areas of the County including areas west of Fairview Mountain, along South Mountain, Red Hill, and south along Elk Ridge and Pleasant Valley, the Beaver Creek SPA and the stream buffers of significant waterways in the County including Little Conococheague Creek, Conococheague Creek, Antietam Creek, Marsh Run, and Israel Creek.
-The buffer areas along streams that are delineated with this policy area are inclusive of the 100-year floodplain plus 100 ft.
+This policy area covers the remainder of the rural areas of the County including areas west of Fairview Mountain, South Mountain, Red Hill, Elk Ridge and stream buffers of significant waterways in the County including Little Conococheague Creek, Conococheague Creek, Antietam Creek, Marsh Run, and Israel Creek.
 It is anticipated that the existing Environmental Conservation zoning district will be amended to coincide with the new Environmental Conservation policy area.
-It is recommended that residential density within this policy area and coinciding zoning district be setremain at one dwelling unit per 20 acres.
+It is recommended that residential density within this policy area and coinciding zoning district be set at one dwelling unit per 20 acres.